kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 ## How to install the library.

 1. Visit the [KS_ObjectRepositoryGargabeCollector, Releases](https://github.com/kazurayam/KS_ObjectRepositoryGarbageCollector/releases) page.
 Identify the latest version.
-Find a `KS_ObjectRepositoryGarbageCollector-x.x.x.jar` file attached.
+Find a `ks-object-repository-garbage-collector-x.x.x.jar` file attached.
 Download the jar file, save it into the `Drivers` folder of your Katalon project.
 2. Visit the [MonkDirectoryScanner, Releases](https://github.com/kazurayam/MonkDirectoryScanner/releases/tag/0.1.0).
 Identify the latest version.
 Find a `MonkDirectoryScanner-x.x.x.jar` file attached.
 Download the jar file, save into the `Drivers` folder of your katalon project.
 3. Close and reopen the project.
 Confirm that the jars are recognized by Katalon Studio.
 4. Create a Test Case script, which should be similar to the above "GC" script.